Decluttering Emotionally Heavy Things

-On our decluttering journey we will come to things that are really difficult to let go of, and most of them are items that have a lot of emotions tied to them.
+On our decluttering journey, we will come to things that are difficult to let go of, and most of them are items with many emotions tied to them.

 “Rachel, I’m having such a hard time going through my storage room.
 I want to clear through it but I know I’ll have to face some extremely pain-filled times, opening boxes of textbooks for a career that sadly will not be.
 I really am lost.”

 What are we supposed to do with such emotionally heavy items?

 It helps us to take time and process the emotions when we let them go, and letting go is very important!

 What I told Lisa: